fierc3/HSLU_Planica_GS_VR/README.md

 - **Unity Engine**: The 3D engine used for the development.
 - **XR Interaction Toolkit (3.0.1)**: Provides tools and components for building immersive VR cross-platform interactions.
 Starter assets are included to make implementation more streamlined and more straightforward.
-- **Unity Gaussian Splatting Plugin**: This tool generates assets based on PLY files within Unity.
+- **Unity Gaussian Splatting Plugin**: This tool generates assets based on PLY files within Unity and then renders those.
 For more information, check the plugin's official repository: [Unity Gaussian Splatting Plugin](https://github.com/aras-p/UnityGaussianSplatting).

 ## Tested On